Microsoft Office 365 Tenant to Tenant Migration Step By Step – Detailed Explanation

 Why go for a tool?
-Well, that is because Microsoft itself suggests that you should use trusted software for migration.
+That is because Microsoft suggests that you should use trusted software for migration.

-Since it is not only about a successful process to migrate Office 365 tenant to another tenant, the need to keep the data safe is also a concern.
-If the software you use is migrating the data without any pause but the data is lost during the process, what is the point of using the solution?
+Since it is not only about a successful process to migrate Microsoft 365 tenants to another tenant, the need to keep the data safe is also a concern.
+If the software you use is migrating the data without any pause, but the data is lost during the process, what is the point of using the solution?

-Highlighted Features of the Utility for Office 365 Tenant Migration
+Highlighted Features of the Utility That Helps in Microsoft 365 Tenant Migration

 - Allows migration of all the items like Emails, Calendars, Contacts, Documents, etc.

-- Use the Delta Migration feature for exporting newly arrived data after the first process
+- Use the Delta Migration feature to migrate newly arrived data after the first process.

 Before learning the steps, find the prerequisites as described.

-There are certain pre-requirements of the tool that you should know and fulfill before moving to the steps.
+There are certain prerequisites of the tool that you should know and fulfill before moving to the steps.
 These requirements are: